rjnp2/Applying_filter_in_face/README.md

       python gui.py in terminal

-- check filters
+- changes filters \
-  click on button
+  click on bifferent filter buttons

 # Thank You